-Over 100 ambitious students are taking up the Dragons’ Apprentice Challenge this year across Broxbourne & East Herts; 13 different teams will compete over the next few months to increase their £100 start-up cash into as much as possible by mid-December.
+Over 100 ambitious students are taking up the Dragons’ Apprentice Challenge this year across Broxbourne and East Herts.
+11 different teams will compete to increase their £100 start-up cash into as much as possible by mid-December.

-Schools and colleges taking part are the Freman College, Haileybury Turnford, Hertford Regional College, Richard Hale School, Robert Barclay Academy, Simon Balle School, The Bishops Stortford High School, The Hertfordshire & Essex High School, The John Warner School and The Sele School.
+Schools taking part are Chauncy School, Haileybury Turnford, Robert Barclay Academy, St Mary’s Catholic School, The Broxbourne School, The Hertfordshire & Essex High School and The John Warner School.

 Participants in the Broxbourne & East Herts Challenges for secondary school students can download

 Documents for teams to complete:

 - Business Plan Template 2019-20

 - Meeting Log Template 2019-20 – to record details of every meeting with your Dragon mentor and charity/community group